 Stories as food.
 I learn about the world two ways: my own direct experience of it and stories about it.
 I rely on stories to expand and deepen my understanding of the world.
 All of human culture and learning comes to me via stories.
 So without stories my learning would be severely limited.
 I'd be starting the human adventure all over again rather than taking my place in it.
 Stories are like food.
 There is a vast array of stories to choose from.
 It's critical I choose the right stories, stories that will nourish me, keep me healthy, and support my spiritual quest.

 The truth about me.
-Taken together, the stories in Human nobility tell the story of my spiritual quest up to the present moment.
-Everything in my life has been part of that quest, though I usually didn't know it at the time.
-These stories tell the truth about me because Leela is in charge.
-As I struggle to write these stories I write plenty of things that aren't true.
+As I write these stories, digging into my past to get the full value of it, I discover over and over how everything in my life has been part of my spiritual quest, though I usually didn't know about it at the time.
+That's especially true of my big mistakes, like drinking.
+My progress has increased dramatically since I began surrendering to Leela in 2006.
+These stories all eventually tell the truth about me because Leela is in charge of the storytelling.
+However, as I struggle to write these stories I write plenty of things that aren't true.
 Leela helps me do that.
 She helps me get the lies I'm telling myself out in the open so I can see them for what they are and let go of them.
-Wrestling with the lies I tell myself until I triumph over them is a crucial task in making progress with love.
-I can only tell a true story up to my own level, where I'm at in my spiritual quest, even with Leela's help.
-There are fundamental things about me I'm still completely ignorant of or wrong about.
-I don't know what they are but I can feel them in there.
+Wrestling with the lies I tell myself is a crucial task in making progress with love.

 Plot.
 The story of my life has a relatively simple plot, a story arc that all these separate stories fit under.
 I was born in 1951.
 My life was going well till it got derailed by drugs: alcohol and pot.
 That happened in Kenya, in the mid 1960s, when I was an adolescent.
 My life then took a sad detour.
 It went underground for more than 50 years until I stopped drinking in 2016, then got all the way clean of drugs at the end of 2019.
 The story of my life up to then is the story of my escape from alcohol and then addiction.
 For me alcohol and other drugs are incompatible with making progress.
 I'm different.